kohesive/elasticsearch-lang-kotlin/README.md

 **NOTE:**  *You must accept the security permissions, these are only used for the compiler and not scripts which do not run with any extra privileges.*

-A Elasticsearch cluster must enable this setting to use inline Kotlin scripts (and also for Lambdas which appear to be inline scripts to Elasticsearch):
+For Elasticsearch versions 5.x, a cluster must enable this setting to use inline Kotlin scripts (and also for Lambdas which appear to be inline scripts to Elasticsearch):
 ```
 script.engine.kotlin.inline: true
 ```

+For 6.x this is not required and will result in an error.

 *(Read [script security settings](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/modules-scripting-security.html) for more information.)*